 This type of heater is considered the most practical heating source for temporary applications.
 A direct fired heater works by heating air as it passes through an open flame.
 The heated air is then controlled by internal components.
 It is a very efficient way of heating areas and some of these heaters can run in temperatures as low as minus 30 degrees Fahrenheit.
 These units can be combined with ducts so the heater can be located several feet away from the working area.
 The cost of this type of heater is the least expensive of all temporary heating systems.

 Indirect Fired Heaters

 This type of heating solution works great when power is not available or when natural gas cannot be used due to safety restrictions.
 These heaters run on propane, making it ideal to carry it around and move it to different locations.
-It is ideal for temporary areas, indoor construction and garages.
+It is ideal for temporary areas, indoor construction, and garages.
 These heaters need proper ventilation and can provide uniform heat to all working areas nearby.
-It can heat areas quickly and its an economic solution to heat construction areas.
+It can heat areas quickly and is an economical solution to heat construction areas.